instantiator/openbook-v2/README.md

 openbook-v2
 ===========

 I wrote this in ~2005.
-I'm not aware of any earlier 3D interactive fiction interpreters...
+It's an interpreter for interactive fiction, with a 3D animated rendering engine in the form of a book.
+As you type and the game responds, letters float onto the page, and you can turn the pages forward and backward to see your whole game history.

-Here's a 2013 [blog post](http://instantiatorgratification.blogspot.co.uk/2013/10/text-adventures-in-3d.html) on the topic.
+I'm not aware of any earlier 3D interactive fiction interpreters.

 It's written in C++ and relies on GLUT to do the rendering.